LIHPC-Computational-Geometry/honeycomb/user-guide/src/index.md

 - **Rust stable release** - The MSRV may not be the latest stable release, but we do not give any guarantees for older versions compatibility
+- `hwloc` - The library is used by the benchmark binary to bind threads to physical cores; you can disable its usage by compiling the binary without default features

 ### Quickstart